r-duh/MultiplexDiseasomeCommunities/README.md

 ## Interactive mode -- nbviewer:
-To explore all Multiplex Disease Communities, [nbviewer](https://nbviewer.jupyter.org/) can be used to render the Jupyter notebook [MultiplexDiseasomeCommunities_all.ipynb](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities_all.ipynb) via the url:
+Alternatively, to explore all Multiplex Disease Communities in interactive mode, [nbviewer](https://nbviewer.jupyter.org/) can be used to render the Jupyter notebook [MultiplexDiseasomeCommunities_all.ipynb](https://github.com/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities_all.ipynb) via the url:

 https://nbviewer.jupyter.org/github/r-duh/MultiplexDiseasomeCommunities/blob/master/MultiplexDiseasomeCommunities_all.ipynb